The Church of England plays a vital role in

 participated in a Church of England service each week.

-- Around 9.7 million people visit a Church of
+- Around 9.4 million people visited a Church of

 - For more detail, see the Statistics for Mission and Cathedral